Ras-codes/Basic-Python-Data-Manipulation/README.md

 ## Built-in Functions ( len, max, sum, sorted, abs ) -

+Built-in functions are pre-defined functions, they have various purposes and can perform common tasks such as mathematical calculations, string manipulation, data type conversion, input/output operations, and more.
+Some common examples of built-in functions len() for getting the length of a sequence (such as a string, list, or tuple), sum() for calculating the sum of elements in an iterable, sorted() to sort the sequence etc.

 ### Q26.
 How to get the length of a given string?
 ![image](https://github.com/Ras-codes/Basic-Python-Data-Manipulation/assets/164164852/0158be36-5f08-45aa-90e0-1972439b2098)